The role of accretion efficiency, natal kicks, and angular momentum transport in the formation of the Gaia black holes: Introduction

 Alternative explanations include the possibility that massive star radii evolve in a more compact way than traditionally expected \citep{gilkis2024} or that stellar winds are more effective than currently modeled \citep{kruckow2024,sabhahit2023,boco2025,pauli2026,romagnolo2026}.
 When considering binary evolution processes, non-conservative mass transfer can lead to a substantial widening of the orbit, especially if angular momentum is lost as a wind at the surface of the donor star \citep{vinciguerra2020}.
 Recently, \cite{olejak2025} demonstrated through binary evolution models with the code \textsc{mesa} \citep{paxton2011,paxton2018} that indeed this kind of non-conservative mass transfer can lead to orbital periods compatible with \Gaia{} BH1 and BH2.
 Indeed, non-conservative mass transfer is favored for the progenitors of such systems, considering that the accretor (i.e., the companion of the BH progenitor) is a low-mass star, hence with a $\mathcal{O}(10)$ Myr long Kelvin-Helmoltz timescale.

-Here, we perform a large parametric study to explore the formation of the \Gaia{} BHs from isolated binary systems with the population-synthesis code \sevn{} \citep{spera2019,mapelli2020,iorio2023}.
-We explore the impact of accretion efficiency, mass transfer stability, natal kicks, angular momentum transport, and core-collapse supernova (CCSN) prescriptions.
+Here, we perform a large parametric study to explore the formation of the \Gaia{} BHs from isolated binary systems with the population-synthesis code \sevn{} \citep{spera2019,mapelli2020,iorio2023}. {Our simulations do not depend on the stellar-evolution models described by \citet{hurley2000}, but rather are based on up-to-date stellar tracks adopting observationally calibrated core overshooting parameters and wind mass loss \citep{costa2025}.
+We explore the impact of accretion efficiency, mass transfer stability, angular momentum transport, and core-collapse supernova (CCSN) prescriptions.
+For the first time in the context of dormant BHs, we explore the possibility that BH natal kicks are not modulated by fallback.}

 We find that the orbital eccentricity and period of \Gaia{} BH1, BH2, and BH3 favor relatively large natal kicks, similar to those expected for neutron stars.
-Models in which the natal kicks are low -- e.g. because they are modulated by fallback -- result in the formation of a large population of dormant BHs with long orbital periods ($P_{\rm orb}>10^4$ days) and low eccentricity, which will be tested soon by the fourth \Gaia{} data release.
+Models in which the natal kicks are low -- e.g. because they are modulated by fallback -- result in the formation of a large population of dormant BHs {with long orbital periods ($P_{\rm orb}>10^4$ days),} which will be tested soon by the fourth \Gaia{} data release.
 Our models confirm that the traditional $\alpha$ CE model with CE ejection efficiency $\alpha{}<1$ is a poor description of the evolution of the \Gaia{} BHs.
 In contrast, highly non-conservative stable mass transfer is an alternative way to explain the orbital periods of \Gaia{} BH1 and BH2, especially if we assume that angular momentum is lost from the surface of the donor star.